databricks/databricks-ml-examples/llm-models/README.md

 # Example notebooks for using LLMs on Databricks

+## LLMs for text generation
 This folder contains:
-- `llamav2/`: Example notebooks for Llama 2 models
+- `llamav2/`: Example notebooks for `Llama 2` models
-- `falcon/`: Example notebooks for Falcon-7B and Falcon-40B models
+- `falcon/`: Example notebooks for `Falcon` models
-- `mpt/`: Example notebooks for MPT-7B and MPT-30B models
+- `mpt/`: Example notebooks for `MPT` models
-- `xgen/`: Example notebooks for XGen-7B model
+- `xgen/`: Example notebooks for `XGen-7B` model

+## LLMs for code generation
+The `code_generation/` folder includes examples for code generation models
+- `code_generation/codellama/` Example notebooks for `code llama` models

+## LLMs for text embedding
+The `embedding/` folder includes examples for embedding models:
+- `embedding/`: Example notebooks for embedding models including bge models

+## Other LLM models
 The `experimental/` folder includes:
 - `experimental/openllama/`: Examples to fine tune OpenLLaMA model with QLORA
 - `experimental/blip-2/`: Examples to fine tune BLIP-2 model for caption generation PEFT-LoRA